 Cash Payouts for Borrowers Who Lost Their Homes

-Homeowners who lost their homes because they were not properly offered loss mitigation options or were otherwise improperly foreclosed on between January 1, 2008 and December 31, 2011 are eligible for cash payouts from a $1.5 billion fund.
+Homeowners who lost their homes because they were not properly offered loss mitigation options or were otherwise improperly foreclosed on between January 1, 2008 and December 31, 2011 were eligible for cash payouts from a $1.5 billion fund.

 More Information on the National Mortgage Settlement